Have you struggled with yo-yo dieting & an on-and-off the wagon struggle to lose weight?

 Add lots of colour to your day for visual appeal, nutrition and regulation of total energy intake at one time e.g. fill half your plate with vegetables/salad at lunch/dinner or add fruit to your breakfast/snack times

 Why?
-All foods have a place and should be enjoyed in moderation.
+All foods have a place and can be enjoyed in moderation.
 As soon as you start to label foods as "bad", you are likely to want them more (forbidden fruit phenomenon).
 Some foods provide longer lasting energy, satiety and more nutritional value, while others are for pure enjoyment or fun.
 When you are actually hungry, you may want to consider what will satisfy your hunger and give your body the energy and nutrition that it needs to sustain you for the next few hours until you need to eat again, rather than choosing something that will only give you a quick, short-term energy spike, followed by a dip in energy and a higher hunger soon after again.

 How to achieve it: